Oriole Park at Camden Yards: 1992-2008: Grand opening and early years

 The first contest at Oriole Park at Camden Yards was a 5-3 preseason exhibition Orioles win over the New York Mets before 31,286 on April 3, 1992.
 The ballpark officially opened three days later on April 6 with Rick Sutcliffe pitching a complete game shutout in a season-opening 2-0 victory over the Cleveland Indians before a sellout crowd of 44,568.
 Chris Hoiles drove in the first run at Camden Yards with a ground-rule double that scored Sam Horn in the fifth inning.

 Camden Yards hosted the 1993 MLB All-Star Game.

 On June 18, 1994, an escalator accident injured 43 people when one of the stadium's multiple-story escalators, overcrowded with fans heading to the upper deck, jerked backward, throwing passengers to the bottom landing.
 On September 6, 1995, Camden Yards witnessed Cal Ripken Jr.'s record-setting 2,131st consecutive game.
-Exactly one year later, Eddie Murray blasted his 500th home run there.
+Exactly one year later, Eddie Murray hit his 500th home run there.

 One orange seat stands out from the park's dark green plastic chairs.
 Located at Section 96, Row 7, Seat 23 in the right-center field bleachers (officially known as the Eutaw Street Reserve sections), the seat commemorates the spot where Murray's 500th home run landed.
 A second orange seat, Section 86, Row FF, Seat 10 in the left field bleachers, was removed as part of renovations moving the outfield wall.
 That seat was the landing spot for Ripken's 278th home run as a shortstop, breaking Ernie Banks' record for the position.
 That home run was hit on July 15, 1993.
 Ripken finished his career with 345 home runs as a shortstop and 431 overall.

 The success of Camden Yards sparked a trend in the construction of more traditional, fan-friendly ballparks in downtown locations across the U.S.